httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a Boolean as input_boolean, return an ASCII string suitable for use in a HTTP field value.

-0. If input_boolean is not a boolean, fail serialisation.
+0. If input_boolean is not a boolean, fail serialization.
 1. Let output be an empty string.
 2. Append "?" to output.
 3. If input_boolean is true, append "1" to output.